Explicit Superlinear Convergence Rates of Broyden's Methods in Nonlinear Equations: Introduction

-In this paper, we aim to give the explicit superlinear convergence rates of Broyden's method including the ``good'' and ``bad'' schemes, and provide some insights into the reason for the performance difference between the ``good'' and ``bad'' in terms of the explicit rates.
-We summarize our contribution as follows: \begin{itemize} \item We first show that if the initial point $\vx_0$ is sufficiently close to one solution $\vx_*$ and the initial Jacobian approximation error $\norm{\mB_0-\mJ_*}$ is sufficiently small, where $\mB_0\in\sR^{n\times n}$ is the initial approximate Jacobian and $\mJ_*:=\mJ(\vx_*)$, then the sequence produced by Broyden's ``good'' scheme could converge to the solution $\vx_*$ at a superlinear rate of the form $\left(\frac{\norm{\mJ_*^{-1}\left(\mB_0 - \mJ_*\right)}_F + \sqrt{\|\mJ_*^{-1}\| \cdot \norm{\vx_0 - \vx_*}}}{k}\right)^{k/2}$ (Theorem \ref{thm:good}).
-Moreover, our analysis also shows that Broyden's ``bad'' scheme converges with a rate of the form $\left(\frac{\norm{\mJ_*\left(\mB_0^{-1} - \mJ_*^{-1}\right)}_F + \sqrt{\norm{\vx_0 - \vx_*}/\norm{\mJ_*}}}{k}\right)^{k/2}$ (Theorem \ref{thm:bad}). \item Our explicit superlinear rates of the ``good'' and ``bad'' schemes show that two initial distances, i.e., $\norm{\mB_0-\mJ_*}$, the distance between the initial Jacobian and the exact Jacobian, and $\norm{\vx_0-\vx_*}$, the distance between the initial point and the solution, determine the convergence speed of Broyden's method.
-Meanwhile, we also gives the exact description of the neighborhood around the solution to guarantee the convergence of Broyden's method and show a natural trade-off between the initial conditions on $\norm{\vx_0-\vx_*}, \norm{\mB_0-\mJ_*}$ and the superlinear convergence rate.
-Our results show that Broyden's ``bad'' scheme requires the initial distance to the solution $\norm{\vx_0-\vx_*}$ is proportional to the inverse of the condition number ($\norm{\mJ_*} \cdot \| \mJ_*^{-1} \|$) while Broyden's ``good'' scheme is condition-number-free. \end{itemize}
+Moreover, we also show that Broyden's ``bad'' scheme converges with a superlienar rate of the form (shown in Theorem \ref{thm:bad}):

+\item Our explicit superlinear rates of the ``good'' and ``bad'' schemes show that two initial distances, i.e., $\norm{\mJ_*^{-1}\mB_0 - \mI_n}_F$ (or $\norm{\mJ_*\mB_0^{-1} - \mI_n}_F$), the distance between the initial Jacobian and the exact Jacobian, and $\norm{\vx_0-\vx_*}$ (or $\norm{\mJ_*(\vx_0-\vx_*)}$), the distance between the initial point and the solution, determine the convergence speed of Broyden's method.
+Meanwhile, we also gives the exact description of the neighborhood around the solution to guarantee the convergence of Broyden's method and show a natural trade-off between the initial conditions on $\vx_0, \mB_0$ and the superlinear convergence rate.
+Based on our convergent results, we find that Broyden's ``bad'' scheme prefers to an overestimated $\mB_0 =\alpha \mJ_*, \alpha \geq 1$, while the ``good'' scheme is suitable to a underestimated $\mB_0 =\alpha \mJ_*, 0 < \alpha < 1$. \end{enumerate}